-Raj Kaur Khaira is a lawyer, activist, feminist and now an author.
+Raj Kaur Khaira is a lawyer, activist, feminist, and now an author.
 The first book she published is called ‘Stories for South Asian Super Girls.’
 The book consists of fifty inspiring stories about South-Asian women.
-It includes many different women throughout history from Jhansi Ki Rani to Nadia Khan.
+It includes many women throughout history from Jhansi Ki Rani to Nadia Khan.

 Raj has also featured on BBC Breakfast to discuss her incredible book.
 In addition to all of this, she is the founder of Pink Ladoo, which is an organization that celebrates female births.
 She has conquered law, writing, and the media, what will she do next?
 Keep on reading to get the inside scoop of her opinions concerning the book and a myriad of other things.